yangle293/FDRnet/README.md

     -bd            FDR bound, default 0.1
     -al            Random walk parameter, default 0.85
     -sz            Local graph size, default 400
-    -tl            Time limit for each seed in MILP problem -rg            Relative gap in MILP problem
-    -esr           Whether to remove the subnetwork when its seed is on the edge
+    -tl            Time limit for each seed in MILP problem, default 100 -rg            Relative gap in MILP problem, default 0.01 -esr           Whether to remove the subnetwork when its seed is on the edge, default 1

-## Additional information

 ### Examples
 We provide three files in the `example` directory as an example.